IQSS/datafest/DataFest-2019/version-control-for-data-scripts-documents/02_GitKraken.md

 <img src="img/init.png" width="700" align="center">

-Once we have added our folder we will be able to see it in a list of repositories on the left column.
+Once we have added our folder we will be able to see information about the repo in the left column.

 <img src="img/first_repo.png" width="700" align="center">

 We'll point out a few features here:
-* a list of known/open repos at the top left
+* a button/function bar on the top
-* a button/function bar in the top middle
+* clicking on the name of the repo in the bar (top left) generates a pull-down menu of other open repositories
-* a listing of the branches for your local and linked remote repositories
+* a listing of the branches for your local and linked remote repositories on the left
-* and then the commit (snapshot) message and files that are part of this commit
+* and then the commit (snapshot) message and files that are part of this commit in the middle

 Since we'll now want to add more files to this repository, right-mouse click on the README.md file and select Show in Finder (Show in Explorer) from the pop-up menu: